The chances of converting a lead successfully in real estate

-But if they have no objection, proceed with the elevator pitch!
+But if they have no objection, proceed with the pitch.

-After the elevator pitch if the prospect starts asking questions, then he is interested.
+The prospect is interested if he starts asking questions after the pitch.
 But if you start receiving objections and the prospect starts making excuses for an exit, you should still respond to the objection, and to do that properly – show empathy for their experience and provide solutions.

-It is important to focus on helping them reach their goals instead of focusing on how to persuade them to set an appointment
+It is important to focus on helping them get what they want instead of focusing on how to persuade them to set an appointment.

 When ending the call, make sure you provide your prospect with clear instructions on what is supposed to happen next.
-A good advice is to be decisive, have an appointment time in mind before you even make the call.
-And once you have the confirmation from the prospect, give them your positive reaffirmation!
+Be decisive and have an appointment time in mind before even making the call.
+And once you have the confirmation from the prospect, give them your positive reaffirmation.